fonzerelly/teststrategies-not-only-for-javascript/introduction.md

     })
 })
 ```
 Note: Mocking depends very much on the testing framework or the mocking api you use (jasmine, jest, sinon, testdouble).
 Each provides its opinionated api to create mocks.
 What you choose is a matter of taste and a question weather or not you can or want to change your framework.
-But in any case under the hood happens more or less what I described as MonkeyPatching.
+But in any case under the hood happens more or less what I described as MonkeyPatching.Since I described all examples until now with jest, we will have a look at the jest api for mocking.
-Since I described all examples until now with jest, we will have a look at the jest api for mocking.

 In JavaScript all Modules act by default like a singleton.
 This allows us to manipulate the very same instance of logger in the test, that is also used in the production code.
-So jest.mock analyses which methods are part of logger module and replaces each of them by jest.fn mock functions (also called spies) which calls get tracked by test.
+So jest.mock overwrites require, analyses which methods are part of logger module and replaces each of them by jest.fn mock functions (also called spies) which calls get tracked by test.
 So after provoking an error in the method and checking that this throws an exception, we can also check if logger.error have been called by the toHaveBeenCalled-Matcher.

 ??VERTICAL
 ### ceasars-cipher.js